 Relifing datecode

-The relifing date code shall correspond to the week code of the first test performed on the lot.
+The relifing date code shall correspond to the week code of the last test performed on the lot.

 This date code shall be assigned independent of the report conclusions.

 The relifing date code shall not be marked on the component and no other additional marking added.